 To earn an ACSM certification, candidates must meet the eligibility requirements and pass the certification examination.
-ACSM certifications are valid for three years, expiring on December 31.
+ACSM certifications are valid for three years.
+Candidates certified prior to 2025 have an expiration date of December 31.
+Candidates newly certified in 2025 have an expiration date of three years from the date of initial certification.
 As stated in the ACSM Code of Ethics (see Appendix E), ACSM Certified Professionals agree to maintain their credential through continuing education.
-The purpose of periodic recertification is to ensure ACSMCPs are current with up-to-date research, professional standards/practice and guidelines in the fitness, health care and/or allied health industries.
+The purpose of periodic recertification is to ensure ACSMCPs are current with up-to-date research, professional standards/ practice and guidelines in the fitness, health care and/or allied health industries.